TheNextLvl-net/tweaks/README.md

 | /repair (all)                      | repair your tools                   |       | tweaks.command.repair    |
 | /unenchant [enchantment...]        | unenchant your tools                |       | tweaks.command.unenchant |

-The group permission for this category is `tweaks.commands.item`
+The perm-pack to grant all permissions: `tweaks.commands.item`

 ### Player commands